Indianola, Washington: History

 Indianola was formed on the portion of the Port Madison Indian Reservation which had been allotted to KaKue aka "Beedee" in 1886.
 KaKue died in December 1886 leaving no will and his wife Tu Tue Tue was sole heir.
 Tu Tue Tue died four years later in 1890 leaving a brother and a sister Tar-de-blu & a daughter Katie.
 After the death of Tar-de-blu the estate was settled in 1909 leaving Chief Jacob the son of Tar-de-blu as sole heir.
 When Katie died childless in 1896 her husband Alpheus Loughrey was sole heir.
 Alpheus had four sons from a previous marriage and the allotment eventually passed to his sons, Alpheus was a white man who had married Katie, the daughter of KaKue aka Beedee and Tu-Tue-Tue.
-KaKue aka "Beedee" was not related to Cyrus Beede Pickrell who was an Indian agent in Suquamish from 1906-1916 or to Cyrus Beede who was at the time the US Indian Inspector.
+KaKue aka "Beedee" was not related to Cyrus Beede Pickrell who was an Indian agent in Suquamish from 1906 to 1916 or to Cyrus Beede who was at the time the US Indian Inspector.

 Development began in 1916 with the formation of the Indianola Beach Land Company by W. L. Gazzam to promote real estate sales on the land owned by the Loughreys.
 A dock and a store were built as amenities to attract buyers; a second store, the Beachcomber, was built the next year.
 From the beginning, Indianola has been a vacation community, with its population inflating considerably in the summertime.

-In the early 20th century, most transportation on Puget Sound was by steamer, and a community’s dock was often its only lifeline to the outside world.
+In the early 20th century, most transportation on Puget Sound was by steamer, and a community's dock was often its only lifeline to the outside world.
 Such was the case for the young community of Indianola Beach, and by 1918 a steamer was docking there every weekend.
-Daily ferry service was initiated in 1919 when Carl Hendrix organized twelve passengers to pay in advance for one year’s daily service between Indianola Beach and Seattle.
+Daily ferry service was initiated in 1919 when Carl Hendrix organized twelve passengers to pay in advance for one year's daily service between Indianola Beach and Seattle.
 Hendrix and his wife established a school the same year.